 Let’s keep the creative juices flowing, share a little beauty with our fellow readers and who knows, perhaps launch a budding career or two?!

-So if you’ve been inspired by this week’s collection, pick up you your paint brush, get out the guitar and send over your work before 12pm Tuesday 28th April.
+So if you’ve been inspired by this week’s collection, pick up your paint brush, get out the guitar and send over your work.

 Lovely to see my poem on line!!!